 To My Children and Grandchildren

-Everyone is born with certain abilities, but it is from the ‘nourishment’ of parental guidance first, and then from other life experiences, that these inate blessings will grow and flourish.
+Everyone is born with certain abilities, but it is with the ‘nourishment’ of parental guidance first, and then of other life experiences, that these inate endowments will flourish.

 On Getting Published

 Literary Agent Sara Megibow once worked for an agency that in one year received 36,000 queries from aspiring authors.
-From among those, the agency requested 839 partial manuscripts, considered 98 full manuscripts, and from all of that signed just 9 new clients.
+From among those, the agency requested 839 partial manuscripts, considered 98 full manuscripts, and from all of those signed just nine new clients.
 Evidently, huge odds are not confined to lotteries.